Set Up a Private Endpoint for a Federated Database Instance

 Create a security group for your interface endpoint to allow resources to access it.

-This security group must allow inbound traffic on all ports from each resource that needs to connect to your federated database instance using AWS PrivateLink:
+This security group must allow inbound traffic on port 27017 from each resource that needs to connect to your federated database instance using AWS PrivateLink:

 In the AWS console, navigate to the VPC Dashboard.